croservices/cro/docs/cro-tool.md

 aim to provide some reasonable defaults, but may not be suitable for every project.

+## Running the Cro Web Interface

+The Cro web interface can be started using:

+    cro web

+To change the port that it runs on from the default, use:

+    cro web 8000

+To have it bind to a host other than `localhost`, use:

+    cro web 192.168.0.1:8080

 ## Stubbing Services

 A new service can be stubbed using the `cro stub` command.
 The general usage